cosmos/cosmos-sdk/PENDING.md

 ## PENDING

 BREAKING CHANGES
+* Update to tendermint v0.22.5.
+This involves changing all of the cryptography imports.
+[Ref](https://github.com/tendermint/tendermint/pull/1966)
 * [baseapp] Msgs are no longer run on CheckTx, removed `ctx.IsCheckTx()`
 * [x/gov] CLI flag changed from `proposalID` to `proposal-id`
 * [x/stake] Fixed the period check for the inflation calculation